Hagar-Osama/Invoices_System/README.md

 you can run this application as a normal php/laravel application.

-All you have to do to run the project you can either import the database that is included in the project or run the command php artisan migrate:
+All you have to do to run the project: you can either import the database that is included in the project or run the command php artisan migrate then:

 1- go to createAdminUserSeeder to know the email and password.